oscarkarnalim/CSTRANGE/README.md

 # CSTRANGE: Comprehensive Similarity TRacker in Academia with Natural lanGuage Explanation

 **CSTRANGE** \(Comprehensive Similarity TRacker in Academia with Natural lanGuage Explanation\) is a comprehensive tool to observe similarities among programming submissions with three levels of similarity: pseudo-semantic (type III code clone), syntactic (type II code clone), and surface (type I code clone).
+Further details can be seen in [the corresponding paper]{https://onlinelibrary.wiley.com/doi/full/10.1002/cae.22553} published in Wiley's Computer Applications in Engineering Education (CAE).

 Type III similarity is measured via [JPlag](https://github.com/jplag/jplag) version 2.12.1 (which is the latest at the development stage of this tool).
 Type II similarity is measured via [STRANGE](https://github.com/oscarkarnalim/strange) version 1.1 published in [IEEE Access](https://doi.org/10.1109/ACCESS.2021.3073703).
 Type I similarity is measured by simplified STRANGE. **You can see this guideline in Indonesian at the end of this file.**